jstac/personal_website/pages/maths.md

 order: 2
 ---

-**Random Quote:** _Freedom of thought is the only guarantee against an infection of mankind by mass myths, which, in the hands of treacherous hypocrites and demagogues, can be transformed into bloody dictatorships_ -- Andrei Sakharov
+**Random Quote:** _Here is my advice to you, the adventurers – fear will show you the way; walk steadily toward it, for otherwise you will always be running._ -  Yossi Ghinsberg

+---

 # Mathematics

 ## Interests